What Is Workers’ Compensation? Your Questions, Answered.

-Workers' compensation refers to a set of state-mandated and federal programs that provide financial support and medical care for workers who get injured on the job.
-These regulations are an important element of the modern work environment.
-Workers' compensation laws were enacted to help improve workplace safety and protect employee health, and are an important element of the modern workplace.
+Workers' compensation refers to a set of state-mandated and federal rules and regulations that provide financial support and medical care for workers who get injured on the job.
+These regulations were enacted to help improve workplace safety and protect employee health, and are an important element of the modern workplace.

-Wisconsin passed the first state-based workers’ compensation law in the United States in 1911.
-This measure set the standard for the way we handle work injuries today.
-Employees are no longer required to prove liability, but they also can’t sue their employers if they accept the benefits.
+Wisconsin passed the first state-based workers’ compensation law in the United States in 1911, setting the standard for the way we handle work injuries today.
+Employees are no longer required to prove liability, but they also can’t sue their employers if they accept the benefits of their workers’ compensation.
 It is also known as a "no-fault" system.

 What is workers’ compensation injury care?

 When an employee is injured at work, the first thing to do is seek medical care.
 Their best option is a clinician trained in occupational medicine.

 Occupational medicine clinicians specialize in treating work-related injuries.
 They consistently work with the workers' compensation system and understand the importance of returning employees back to work as smoothly as possible.
 The top occupational health care providers understand the importance of communicating with patients, payors, and employers, and have the tools to do so.
 This helps to streamline the process and avoid unnecessary delays in recovery or claims processing.

 The most common workers’ compensation claims include the following:

 - Overexertion – This happens when a muscle is pulled or forced beyond its normal point of motion due to repetitive use.
 It is most common in construction, factory, and warehouse jobs.

 - Slips, trips, and falls – These injuries are often caused by wet floors or raised mats in doorways and halls.